Social choice rules driven by propositional logic: General framework

 In order to apply the preceding method to a particular matter, one must specify the main issues at stake as well as the existing logical implications between them.
-As we will see, the notions of preference and suitability for choice allow for several views about which logical implications are associated with them.
-As a result we will obtain several alternative models or theories for choosing and ranking.
+As we will see, the notions of preference and choiceness allow for several views about which logical implications are associated with them.
+As a result we will obtain several alternative models and rules for social choice.